BradyJ27/card-games-web-app/README.md

 - In the solution explorer, double click the .sln file.
 - On the top toolbar, click "IIS Express" next to the green play button.
 - The website will open in a browser, you should now be able to use the website like normal.
+Note: In case of error, try to download the NuGet package called "IvanPrgomet.BlackjackLibrary"

 ## Games